KillerOfPie/upkg/README.md

 You can see it as a package manager proxy: This is just a script, voluntarily kept simple to that you can check what it does in 1 minute.

-> **Supports**:  dnf, yum, zypper, apt-get, pacman, emerge, tazpkg,  xbps  (mostly untested, this is alpha version)
+> **Supports**:  dnf, yum, zypper, apt-get, pacman, emerge, tazpkg, xbps, pkg_add, brew (mostly untested, this is alpha version)
-> So all flavors of: Arch, Red Hat/Fedora, Debian/Ubuntu, SLES/openSUSE, Gentoo/calculate, Slitaz, Void linux
+> So all flavors of: Arch, Red Hat/Fedora, Debian/Ubuntu, SLES/openSUSE, Gentoo/calculate, Slitaz, Void linux, openBSD, MacOS

 ## How To Install?